jackyzha0/quartz/content/notes/094-a-look-at-suffering.md

 Is the second one something we should all do?

+fyodor dostoyevsky says suffering is a necessary part of human life.

 How do we define human progress?

-Transhumanism hedonistic imperative
+Transhumanism/hedonistic imperative
-- fyodor dostoyevsky
 - we limit physical pain by drugs
 - why not limit all pain and place ourselves in an eternal state of bliss